braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/in_app_messages/integration/android_and_fireOS.md

 description: "This reference article covers how to integrate in-app messaging in your Android or FireOS application."
 ---

-# Android and FireOS In-App Messages Integration {#in-app-messaging-integration}
+# Android & FireOS In-App Messages Integration {#in-app-messaging-integration}

 ## Step 1: Braze In-App Message Manager Registration